Dmytro-Gidl/restaurant-spring-boot/docs/forecasting.md

 We rely on a small, transparent pipeline to look a few weeks ahead at dish demand and ingredient usage.

+For a plain-language overview of the forecasting options, visit the in-app <a href="/admin/dish-forecast/about">help page</a>.
+It explains how Holt‑Winters smooths gradual changes, ARIMA uses the last month to guess the next, and auto‑ARIMA automatically picks the simpler of the two based on recent data.

 1. **Monthly baseline.** Up to two years of orders are grouped by month.
 Leading months that contain only zeros are trimmed so dormant periods do not dominate model fitting.
 If a single non‑zero month remains after trimming, the system issues a naive forecast by repeating that value and flags the result in the details panel.
 Three models can then be applied:
    - **Holt‑Winters:** triple exponential smoothing capturing level and trend.
 Works well for gradually changing demand and is the current default.
    - **ARIMA(1,0,0):** a simple autoregressive model assuming stationarity.
 Useful when demand fluctuates around a mean.